apache/trafficserver/doc/developer-guide/plugins/remap-plugins.en.rst

 :arg:`errbuff_size`.
 The message is checked if the function returns a value other than :macro:`TS_SUCCESS`.

+If :func:`TSRemapInit` returns :macro:`TS_ERROR` then the remap configuration loading is aborted immediatelly.

 This function should perform any plugin global initialization, such as setting up static data tables.
 It only be called immediately after the dynamic library is loaded from disk.